osgi/osgi/org.osgi.test.cases.zigbee/README.md

 # Introduction

-This README.md file contains information about how to prepare the test setup needed to run the CT against an implementation of the Device Service Specification for ZigBee.
+This README.md file contains information about how to prepare the test setup needed to run the TCK against an implementation of the Device Service Specification for ZigBee.

-Before starting the CT the tester **MUST**:
+Before starting the TCK the tester **MUST**:
  * Create a ZigBee network and configure (join) a set of ZigBee End Devices (one ZED if it satisfy all the requirements stated below should be is enough).
- * Fill the *zcl.xml* and the *zigbee-ct-template.xml* files with the relevant information about the ZigBee Host and a subset of the ZigBee End Devices that are part of the previously configured ZigBee network.
+ * Fill the *zcl.xml* and the *zigbee-tck-template.xml* files with the relevant information about the ZigBee Host and a subset of the ZigBee End Devices that are part of the previously configured ZigBee network.

 # The *zcl.xml* file

 This file allows to define a subset of the clusters used inside the ZigBee device(s) used for the test(s).
-The *zcl.xml* file provided with the CT contains only fake clusters definitions, because for licensing issues, OSGi Working Group cannot disclosure any ZCL commands specification details.
+The *zcl.xml* file provided with the TCK contains only fake clusters definitions, because for licensing issues, OSGi Working Group cannot disclosure any ZCL commands specification details.

-Only the clusters referenced by the *zigbee-ct-template.xml*file (see next section) have to be actually described here.
+Only the clusters referenced by the *zigbee-tck-template.xml*file (see next section) have to be actually described here.

-This file has to be filled carefully, because any discrepancy between its content and the used physical ZigBee devices might cause the CT to fail.
+This file has to be filled carefully, because any discrepancy between its content and the used physical ZigBee devices might cause the TCK to fail.

 The *zcl.xsd* file contains the schema definition for the *zigbee.xml*.